Prithvi-ra-j/theone/backend/README.md

 Notes & troubleshooting
 - If you see NotNullViolation on careergoal.category during POST, run the DB fix (step 3) and restart the server.
 - If CORS preflight (OPTIONS) returns 400, ensure BACKEND_CORS_ORIGINS in `backend/.env` contains your frontend origin (e.g. http://localhost:5173) and restart the server.
+- By default the app uses SQLite at `backend/data/app.db`.
+To use Postgres, set `DATABASE_URL` accordingly in env and redeploy.
 - Use the endpoint checker to quickly validate which endpoints are reachable.